azjps/ladder_dogs_discord_bot/README.md

 There are also various links to Google Drive that should be updated prior to the start of hunt, like the IDs of the root Google Drive folder, Resources document, and Nexus spreadsheet.

-# Todos

-* Configuring a single channel to listen for bot commands
-* Sorting nexus puzzles by creation time
-* Bundling puzzles and uploading metadata to Google Drive for backup?
 # Setup

 Clone this repository